Compassionate and Candid Portland, Oregon Social Security Disability, SSI, Workers’ Compensation & Personal Injury

-As an experienced Social Security attorney helping Portland residents and injured individuals elsewhere in Oregon, I work carefully in evaluating each and every case to make sure I have the entire story so I can pursue all claims appropriately and fight for your rights.
 My physical office address is in Lake Oswego.
-My clients come from Clackamas, Multnomah, Washington, and Yamhill Counties.
+My clients come from Clackamas, Multnomah, Washington and Yamhill Counties.
+I work carefully in evaluating each and every case to make sure I have the entire story so I can pursue all claims appropriately and fight for your rights.
 I provide candid legal advice regarding your situation and the possible outcomes for your Social Security, workers’ compensation, or injury claim.
 Additionally, my fees are strictly contingent, which means that I only get paid if you successfully receive benefits or recover damages.
-If you believe you need a Portland Social Security Disability lawyer or a workers’ compensation or personal injury attorney to help you pursue what is due to you, contact me at (503) 620-3171 or through our online form to discuss your case.
+If you believe you need legal assistance from a Portland Social Security Disability lawyer or a workers’ compensation or personal injury attorney to help you pursue what is due to you, contact me at (503) 620-3171 or through our online form to discuss your case.